Resources for pilot and feasibility studies

 Design: Introduction

 As is described in Introduction to pilot and feasibility studies, pilot and feasibility studies are conducted to inform a later definitive study.
-Their aim is to fill gaps in knowledge that need to be clarified before progressing to a full study.
+Their aim is to fill gaps in knowledge that need to be clarified before progressing to a definitive study.
 The intention is that by resolving points of uncertainty at an early stage the ultimate study is more likely to succeed.

 Design: Example objectives